Skip to Content

 With a seemingly endless stretch of shoreline lined with sand dunes and glorious golden sand beaches, Patara Beach is an example of one of the most unspoiled regions of the Mediterranean coast.

-The beach is a protected nesting ground for Loggerhead (Caretta-caretta) turtles and the towering sand dunes offer natural protection to many rare bird species that migrate through the area.
-The natural beauty and ecological importance of Patara Beach have ensured that very little building is allowed along the beach with the exception of a few small snack shops and souvenir stands.
+The beach is a protected nesting ground for Loggerhead (Caretta-caretta) turtle,s and the towering sand dunes offer natural protection to many rare bird species that migrate through the area.
+The natural beauty and ecological importance of Patara Beach have ensured that very little building is allowed along the beach, except for a few small snack shops and souvenir stands.

-The area is all part of Patara National Park which includes both the beach and the ruins of the ancient city of Patara that surround it.
+The area is part of Patara National Park, which includes both the beach and the ruins of the ancient city of Patara that surround it.
 Because of its status, there’s a small fee required to access the beach.
 The fee includes access to the ruins of Patara as well.

 Where Is Patara Beach